 Liber AL vel Legis, I: 10, conveys the Esoteric Doctrine of Thelema.
 Nuit and Hadit are absolute principles, whereas the Star and Snake manifest all possibilities as events in time and space.
 Thus, those who serve the Star and Snake express their will to manifest the law of Thelema, which is the law of love.
 Love and Will is the dual expression of Thelema, figured as Babalon and the Beast, a dynamic form of the Rosy Cross.

 Rosy Cross and Heart of Aiwass

-To find the Gnosis in the clear light we must first love and then understand the magical mythology of the words and spells, the hieroglyphs of the stars.
+To find the Gnosis in the clear light we must first love and then understand the mythology of the words and spells, the hieroglyphs of the stars.
 From the Cross of Gold then blooms the Red Rose of love and life.
-The path of knowledge is by no means a path of purely intellectual attainment, for it requires the immersion of the whole self in the matter of the Great Work.
+The path of knowledge requires intellectual effort and, ultimately, the immersion of the whole self in the matter of the Great Work.
 The Holy Guardian Angel will not work the alchemy of transformation on the soul unless that task first be accomplished, which is itself of the nature of sacrifice, as symbolised by the Rosy Cross.